mingjia-xie-cn/starter-hugo-academic/content/publication/impact-of-fertility-on-the-elderlys-healthcare-utilization/index.md

 ---
-title: Impact of Fertility on the Elderly's Healthcare Utilization
+title: The Hidden Cost of Having More Children: The Impact of Fertility on the Elderly's Healthcare Utilization
 publication_types:
   - "3"
 authors: